poppy-project/poppy-docs/en/programming/snap.md

 ### Connect your robot to Snap_!_

 #### If you use a simulated robot on V-REP
 > **Info** You need to have installed Poppy software libraries and V-REP simulator on your computer.
-If it is not done, go to the [installation for advanced users section](../installation-for-advanced-users/README.md).
+If it is not done, go to the [install poppy software section](../installation/install-poppy-softwares.md).

 First open V-REP.